mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >
 > (From *Shobogenzo: Zen Essays by Dogen*, translated by Thomas Cleary, page 91.)

-So Dogen Zenji strongly criticizes that pretty usual emphasis of Zen Buddhism in those days [or] even now.
+So Dogen Zenji strongly criticizes that pretty usual emphasis of Zen Buddhism in those days, [or] even now.
 Because if you emphasize [that] the main point of Zen Buddhism is seeing into one’s own nature by the zazen, at that time I think it is still very dualistic.

 So by zazen and by Zen practice you have to [...] to see [the] true nature of the self and then become Buddha – this is [a] pretty usual understanding of Zen practice and Buddhist practice.
 But at that time, in the basic state of existence, I think you cannot be free from agitations and hesitations, uneasiness of your mind always, because you try to get peace and harmony dualistically.
 [You think,] “I am not perfect, that’s why I need something.”
 So that is always something agitating you, and makes your life uneasy.

 But Dogen Zenji always [says] your basic nature is exactly buddha.
 It is not [just] Dogen’s teaching, but the *Nirvana Sutra* and also the *Diamond Sutra* and *Prajnaparamita* [*Sutra*] \[says this].
-[The] *Nirvana Sutra* mentions constantly that we *are* buddha, all sentient beings are buddha, so we have to stand up in the buddha-nature, stand up at the place where all sentient beings are buddha from the beginning to end.
+[The] *Nirvana Sutra* mentions constantly that we *are* buddha, all sentient beings are buddha.
+So we have to stand up in the buddha-nature, stand up at the place where all sentient beings are buddha from the beginning to end.
 That is [the] main point.

 #### 11:00